 Through specific mindfulness exercises you can create a a deep look into your mental state and thus find a better inner balance.
 Especially effective: a relaxed meditation in the evening.

 Why is my relationship going down the drain?
 Why does it come to an argument every day?
 Why do I feel like my partner doesn't understand me?
 It's becoming unbearable.
 It can't go on like this.

 The foundation for a happy relationship is mindfulness.
 On the one hand, mindfulness of your own feelings.
 And on the other hand, mindfulness of my partner's feelings.

-Because only when we explore our feelings and those of our partner, we are able to deal with each other better and have a happier relationship.
+Because only when we explore our feelings and those of our partner, we are able to deal with each other better and to develop a to lead happier relationship.